plai-group/manifesto/README.md

 16. Not removing meetings from calendars that won't happen.
 17. Wasting my time.
 18. Not helping when asked.
-19. Being asked about holiday.
+19. Being asked about exceptional holiday.
 20. You not putting your holiday in the calendar.
 21. Keeping non-standard working hours.